Skip to main content Skip to complementary content

 • If you are in the app overview, click Create new sheet, give the sheet a title, and click the new sheet to open it.

-• If you are in a sheet in analysis mode. click Sheets, then click Create new sheet, give the sheet a title, and click the new sheet to open it.
+• If you are in a sheet in analysis mode, open Sheets in the assets panel, and then click Create new sheet.
+Give the sheet a title, and click the new sheet to open it.

-• If you are in a sheet in edit mode, click at the top of a sheet.
-A new sheet opens in edit mode.
+• If you are in a sheet in edit mode, in the assets panel, select Sheets, and then click Create new sheet.

 Editing sheets